huyingjie/notebook/source/neuroscience/depression.md

     * connect internal world
     * imagination
     * few critical and rational thinking
-    * accept what adults tell them => go to subconsciuos mind
+    * accept what adults tell them => go to subconscious mind

   * 4-8 cycles per seconds
   * the realm of the subconscious. the conscious mind is awake, while the body is somewhat asleep